 Why is cellular respiration important to organisms?

-How do matter and energy cycle through ecosystems?

 How can the process of photosynthesis and respiration in a cell impact ALL of Earth's systems?
 How is anaerobic respiration different from aerobic respiration?

-What is fermentation?

 How is ATP created and utilized by cells?
 Where does respiration take place in the cell?
 How does respiration relate to nutrition?